VTEX Design System

 Next steps

-Beyond the natural evolution of having new components and improving documentation, one major way of improvement is communicating clearer to the company the impact it has in everybody’s work.
+Beyond the natural evolution of having new components and improving documentation, one major way of improvement is communicating the value it brings to the company.
 We hope that by improving how people perceive the value of a Design System it’ll naturally receive more spontaneous contributions.

 Acknowledgements